bradietilley/laravel-css-inliner/README.md

 use Illuminate\Support\Facades\Mail;
 use LaravelCssInliner\Facades\CssInline;

-# You can disable the Laravel CSS Inliner:
+# You can disable the Laravel CSS Inliner for dispatched Mailable views
 CssInline::disableEmailListener();

-# Then re-enable it whenever (default is enabled):
+# You can re-enable the Laravel CSS Inliner for dispatched Mailable views (default is enabled)
 CssInline::enableEmailListener();

-# Enabled:
+# When enabled:
 Mail::to('john@example.org')->send(new MyMailableWithCss());
 // Example: ...<span class="font-bold" style="font-weight: bold;">bold</span>

-# Disabled:
+# When disabled:
 Mail::to('john@example.org')->send(new MyMailableWithCss());
 // Example: ...<span class="font-bold">bold</span>
 ```